singh-man/books/crackingTheCoding/03_solutions.md

 A thread is a particular execution path of a process.
 When one thread  modifies a process resource, the change is immediately visible to sibling threads.

-15.2     Context Switch: How would you measure the time spent in a context switch?
+**15.2     Context Switch:** How would you measure the time spent in a context switch?

 SOLUTION

-pg 179

 This is a tricky question, but let's start with a possible solution.